Frequently Asked Questions

 For respite or short-term stays, payment is taken for the whole stay on the date of admission to the home.

-Whilst larger pets may be unsuitable, we have regular visits from friendly trained animals for residents to enjoy.
+Pets are considered on a case-by-case basis at the discretion of our Home Manager.
+Please discuss this with us before moving in.
+While larger pets may not be suitable, we do have regular visits from friendly, trained animals for residents to enjoy.